Blog

 The Court of Milan states that photographs found on the web can be used freely if devoid of date and author’s name

-With judgment no. 5635 of 3 June 2024, the “Enterprise A” Chamber of the Court of Milan ruled on the subject of copyright on so-called ‘simple’ (non-creative) photographs available and accessible on the internet.
-In particular, it stated that these photographs, except in cases of bad faith, can be used freely and without authorisation by the people who found them, if they lack the indications prescribed by Article 90 of the Italian Copyright Law (no. 633/1941, ICL).
+The Court of Milan stated that so-called ‘simple’ (non-creative) photographs available and accessible on the internet, except in cases of bad faith, can be used freely and without authorisation by the people who found them, if they lack the indications prescribed by Article 90 of the Italian Copyright Law (no. 633/1941, ICL).

 Influencer Marketing: Updated Version of the Digital Chart Regulation Published